WWmore/hwang/_news/announcement_2.md

 ---
 layout: post
-date: 2019-08-28 00:00:00-0400
+date: 2018-08-01 00:00:00-0400
 inline: true
 ---

-Our paper "Discrete geodesic parallel coordinates" has been accepted by ACM SIGGRAPH Asia 2019.
+Our poster *Curved Support Structures and Meshes with Spherical Vertex Stars* has been accepted by ACM SIGGRAPH 2018.